Oluwashenor/Oluwashenor/README.md

-- 👋 Hi, I’m @Oluwashenor
+- 👋 Hi, I’m @Adesina
 - 👀 I’m interested in Computers
-- 🌱 I’m currently learning Computers
+- 🌱 I’m currently learning how to Code
-- 💞️ I’m looking to collaborate on Computing
+- 💞️ I’m looking to collaborate on Anything Regarding Computing
-- 📫 How to reach me ...
+- 📫 You can reach me on adeshiname@gmail.com

 <!---
 Oluwashenor/Oluwashenor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.